 We generally already take in too much calories.

 According to a recent study by McKinsey, there are 2.1 billion overweight and obese people worldwide, accounting for 30% of the world population.
 This study also mentions a Chinese study showing that people that are daily working in a city can do with 300 to 400 calories less and people who go to work by car or by bus can do without an additional 200 calories.
 This sums up to 500 to 600 calories, or about 25% of the 2,500 daily recommended calories for men and as much as 40% of the 2,000 daily recommended calories for women.
 (McKinsey, 2014)

-Furthermore, on a worldwide level, 30% to 40% of all the food is wasted by various causes.
+Furthermore, on a worldwide level, 30% to 40% of all the foods are wasted by various causes.

 If we take all of this into consideration, we might try a simple calculation to determine whether organic farming could feed the world, even in case of an 25% increase of the world population in 35 years from now, while the yield per hectare in organic agriculture will be 9% – 19% (Ponisio, M’Gonigle, Mace, Palomino, Valpine, & Kremen, 2014) lower than non-organic farming (see table below).

 I do not expect the world population to grow as hard, because environmental pollution and pesticide residues in food and drinking water of the past decades and the present will take their toll.
 The now older generation grew up in a relatively clean environment and with more nourishing foods (less pastas among other things).
 In my view, the population curve could go down slightly within 10-20 years.
 That is, if we continue on the same basis.